 To assist in determining the independence of its members, our board of directors has established Guidelines on the Independence of the Directors of Novelis Inc. (Guidelines on Independence).
 The definition of an Independent Director under the Guidelines on Independence, which is available on our website at www.novelis.com and is available in print from our Corporate Secretary upon request, encompasses both the definition of an "unrelated" director within the meaning of the TSX Guidelines and of an "independent" director within the meaning of the rules of the New York Stock Exchange.
 Such a director.
-(1) must not have any relationship with us or any of our employees which is likely to be perceived to interfere with the exercise of his or her judgment in a manner that is independent from management; and (2) must not have an interest or relationship which could reasonably be perceived to materially interfere with his or her ability to act in the best interests of Novelis (an Independent Director).
-Under the Guidelines on Independence, the following relationships generally will be considered not to be material relationships that would impair a director's independence: (1) if a director is an officer, partner or significant shareholder in an entity that does business with us and the annual sales or purchases, for goods or services, to or from us are less than two percent of the consolidated gross annual revenues of that entity; (2) if a director is a limited partner, a non-managing member or occupies a similar position in an entity that does business with us, or has a shareholding in such entity which is not significant, and who, in each case, has no active role in sales to or in providing services to us and derives no direct material personal benefit from the same; and (3) if a director serves as an officer, director or trustee of a charitable organization and our charitable contributions to the organization are less than two percent of more of the outstanding equity or voting
+(1) must not have any relationship with us or any of our employees which is likely to be perceived to interfere with the exercise of his or her judgment in a manner that is independent Director).
+Under the Guidelines on Independence, the following relationships generally will be considered not to be material relationships that would impair a director's independence: (1) if a director is an officer, partner or significant shareholder in an entity that does business with us and the annual sales or purchases, for goods or services, to or from us are less than two percent of the consolidated gross annual revenues of that entity; (2) if a director is a limited partner, a non-managing member or occupies a similar position in an entity that does business with us, or has a shareholding in such entity which is not significant, and who, in each case, has no active role in sales to or in providing services to us and derives no direct material personal benefit from the same; and (3) if a director serves as an officer, director or trustee of a charitable organization and our charitable contributions to the organization are less than two percent of that organization gequity or voting rights of the relevant entity.
+Our board of directors has determined that all members of the board of directors, with the exception of our Chairman and Interim Chief Executive Officer, William T. Monahan, are Ind